apache/beam/learning/tour-of-beam/cloudbuild/README.md

 ## 4. Run Cloud Build trigger to deploy Tour of Beam infrastructure, backend and learning materials

 1. Navigate to [GCP Console Cloud Build Triggers](https://console.cloud.google.com/cloud-build/triggers) page.
 Choose the global region.
-2. Open Trigger: `TourOfBeam-Deploy-Update-env`.
+2.  `TourOfBeam-Deploy-Update-env`.
 3. Scroll down to `Source` - `Repository` to ensure that Default GitHub repository is connected.
    - Click on drop-down menu and press `CONNECT NEW REPOSITORY` in case it was not automatically connected.
 4. Click `Save` and Run the trigger.

-## 5. Run Cloud Build trigger to upload Tour of Beam examples to Datastore
+## 5. Run Cloud Build trigger to deploy Tour of Beam infrastructure, backend and learning materials

 1. Navigate to [GCP Console Cloud Build Triggers](https://console.cloud.google.com/cloud-build/triggers) page.
 Choose the global region.
 2. Open Trigger: `TourOfBeam-CD-env-manual`.